RETURN TO SILVER LAKE

 Earl and I had the opportunity to spend a night in Rochester recently when we decided to visit Minneapolis.
 It's been almost four years since I last visited and I needed to revisit what was once my favorite place.

-just to be among the tens of thousands of geese who winter here.
+I had flown here from Winnipeg in December 2006 just to be among the tens of thousands of geese who winter here.
 Silver Lake was as close to heaven for me as it could get, back then, when the city government welcomed the geese and promoted their feeding as a tourist attraction and corn bins were placed at the entrance to the park.
 It felt good to see people of all walks of life participate in the feeding of the geese because many of the geese were injured, unable to fly, and would not survive the winters without the handouts.

 Unfortunately, little did I know that dark clouds were threatening the peace and sanctuary for the geese and goose lovers and in the spring of 2007, the city began to take steps to drastically reduce the population of geese by removing the corn bins, modifying the habitat and posting signs to discourage the feeding of the geese.
 There was even talk of a molt roundup where flightless geese would be caught and sent to the slaughterhouse!
 This was shocking because of the history of the geese of Silver Lake and their connection to Dr. Charles Mayo.